NVIDIA/gdrcopy/README.md

 ## Introduction

-While GPUDirect RDMA is meant for direct access to GPU memory from third-party devices, it is possible to use these same APIs to create perfectly valid CPU mappings of the GPU memory.
+While GPUDirect RDMA is meant for direct access to GPU memory from third-party devices, it is possible to use those same APIs to create perfectly valid CPU mappings of the GPU memory.
+Once created, those mappings can be used by the CPU to directly copy in and out of GPU memory buffers.

 The advantage of a CPU driven copy is the very small overhead involved.
 That might be useful when low latencies are required.